Nets, without Irving and Durant, beat NBA-leading 76ers

-NEW YORK (AP) — Joe Harris scored a season-high 28 points and the Brooklyn Nets, playing without Kyrie Irving and Kevin Durant, beat the NBA-leading Philadelphia 76ers 122-109 on Thursday night.
+Joe Harris scored a season-high 28 points and the Nets shook off the absence of their two superstars to beat the Philadelphia 76ers 122-109 on Thursday night.

-Without their two superstars in uniform — blue uniforms, a throwback to 30 years ago in New Jersey — the Nets jumped out quickly and had a double-digit lead for much of the second half while winning their second straight, both without Durant.
+Brooklyn jumped out quickly and had a double-digit lead for much of the second half while winning its second straight, both without Durant.

+“Obviously it’s a totally different team when those guys are out here,” guard Caris LeVert said, “but I think we’ve done a great job of having a next-man-up mentality, guys stepping into those roles and fulfilling what we need as a team.”

-Caris LeVert had 22 points, 10 assists and seven rebounds, and Jarrett Allen added 15 points and 11 boards for the Nets.
+LeVert had 22 points, 10 assists and seven rebounds, and Jarrett Allen added 15 points and 11 boards for the Nets.

-Irving was ruled out Thursday afternoon for personal reasons, though coach Steve Nash said before the game he hadn’t spoken to his point guard and didn’t know the reason for his absence, calling it a personal matter.
+Irving was ruled out Thursday afternoon for personal reasons, though coach Steve Nash said before and after the game he hadn’t spoken to his point guard and didn’t know the reason for his absence, calling it a personal matter.
+LeVert said Irving texted his teammates before the game and they supported his absence.
+The Nets said Irving would not travel with the team to Memphis on Thursday night.

 The Nets already knew they’d be without Durant for a second consecutive game because of the NBA’s health and safety protocols.
 Nash said Durant would be able to return Sunday if he continues to test negative for the coronavirus until then.